Illinois River Rafting, Oregon

 You will be provided with a suggested packing list after signing up for the trip.
 The key equipment is good river footwear and clothing that protects you from the rain and the sun.
-While rain rarely falls in the summer, proper rain gear will make it a much more joyful experience if it does.
+Proper rain gear will make it a much more joyful experience if it does.
 Here are some rain gear, footwear, and other clothing options we recommend.

 Due to the potential for cold days and cold water many people prefer to rent a drysuit for their Illinois rafting trip.
 Drysuits are waterproof one piece suits with latex seals at the neck, wrists and ankles to keep almost all water out.
 Under the drysuit fleece layers are worn for insulation.
 Drysuits are much warmer than a wetsuit and are particularly nice on the 2nd third and fourth mornings when wetsuits are still a little damp in the morning.
-Pacific River Supply (510/223-3675) rents drysuits.
-They will mail them to you in a box that you use to return them after the trip.
+For approx. $175/week you can rent a drysuit from Pacific River Supply at 510-223-3675 or $200/week from Immersion Research).
+Both companies will mail them to you in a box that you use to return them after the trip.

 Getting There and Away

 Many people that live on the west coast drive to Grant’s Pass.
-Find your driving time to the meeting place here.
+Find your driving time to the meeting location at the Holiday Inn Express.

 Thirty miles south of Grants Pass is Medford, Oregon the location of the closest airport.
 Galice Resort (541-476-3818) provides van transportation between the airport to Grants Pass.
 Due to potential delays, it is not recommend to fly out of Medford the evening the trip ends.

 Be the first to leave a review on our new website!